 Top tips for getting through the most depressing day of the year – It’s claimed that Blue Monday is the most depressing day of the year, and a combination of factors explain why.
 The beginning of a new year can be daunting, and, once the festivities and the excitement of new years eve has worn off, Christmas spending catches up with us and payday can seem like a lifetime away.
-By Blue Monday, you’re likely fed up, low on cash and it’s unlikely the weather is helping to uplift your mood; it’s no wonder the day has been named the most depressing day of the year, ‘Blue Monday’.
+By Blue Monday, you’re likely fed up, and low on cash and it’s unlikely the weather is helping to uplift your mood; it’s no wonder the day has been named the most depressing day of the year, ‘Blue Monday’.

 So, what’s the science behind the day, that usually falls on the third Monday in January?
 British psychologist Dr. Cliff Arnall came up with a formula in 2005 that explains why we feel a little down this day.
 The formula ([W+(D-d)]xTQ/MxNA ) may look a little confusing at a first glance, so here’s what the letters symbolise: